Medical Missions & Outreach

 Short Term Medical Missions

-• Typically, 5 annual short-term trips.
+• Typically four annual short-term trips.

 MS-III and MS-IV International Rotations